Kunull/Blog/blog/2024-04-10-ejpt-review.md

 This attempt I passed with 88% (31 questions out of 35).

 I went through all the steps required on all the target machines.
 (I still missed a few things, hence only 88%).
-I finished the attempt on about 16 hours, even going over most of our steps once.
+I finished the attempt in about 16 hours, even going over most of our steps once.

 Overall I would say that the exam was a very fun experience, being my first practical certification exam.